bbauska/meta-react-basics/README.md

 ![](./images/image014.png){width="6.5in" height="2.734815179352581in"}

-Because components are reusable, they can be used multiple times and easily inserted anywhere we&apos;re needed.
+Because components are reusable, they can be used multiple times and easily inserted anywhere we're needed.

 This results in components that can exist within the same space yet interact independently from each other.